syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Getting-Started.md

 The SfNumericUpDown control configured entirely in C# code or by using XAML markup.
 The following steps explain on how to create a SfNumericUpDown and configure its elements.

-* Adding reference to SfNumericUpDown.
+* Adding namespace for the added assemblies to the Main window.

 {% tabs %}